Tax Deductions You Won’t Believe

 Creative Deductions that Passed Muster

-Typically, expenses related to a child’s education are not eligible for tax deductions.
-However, a specific case demonstrated that one taxpayer successfully deducted the costs associated with travel, lodging, and board as a medical expense when sending a child with respiratory issues to an institution in Arizona.
+- Medical travel & lodging for a child’s care: A taxpayer deducted travel, lodging, and board as medical expenses to send a child with respiratory issues to an institution in Arizona.

 Deductions that Were Too Creative